lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ### 5. `OracleReportSanityChecker` contract changes

 To support the new multi-transactional third phase, two oracle sanity checker limits should be reconsidered:
-- Existing `churnValidatorsPerDayLimit` should be replaced with a new `exitedValidatorsPerDayLimit`.
+- Existing `churnValidatorsPerDayLimit` should be replaced with the new `exitedValidatorsPerDayLimit`.
 It is the maximum possible number of validators that might be reported as `exited` per single day, depends on the Consensus Layer churn limit.
 - New `appearedValidatorsPerDayLimit` should be added.
-It is the maximum possible number of validators that might be reported as `appeared` per single day, limited by the maximum daily deposits via DepositSecurityModule in practice isn't limited by a consensus layer (because `appeared` includes `pending`, i.e., not `activated` yet).
+It is the maximum possible number of validators that might be reported as `appeared` per single day.

 All related structures, constants and methods of the `OracleReportSanityChecker` contract should be updated to support these two new limits.